Written by Amanda Nelson

 Samaan, who is trained as a mechanical and biomedical engineer, specializes in biomechanics, which involves applying mechanical principles to the human body.
 At UK, he has access to the Human Performance Laboratory, which consists of the Biodynamics and Biomotion Labs, as well as the Magnetic Resonance Imaging and Spectroscopy Center (MRISC) where extensive and sophisticated research is conducted, such as 3-D motion analysis and advanced musculoskeletal imaging.

-Serving as Samaan’s primary mentor for career development is Brian Noehren, an established researcher in the UK College of Health Sciences.
+Serving as Samaan’s primary mentor for career development is Brian Noehren, an established researcher in the UK College of Health Sciences and former CCTS KL2 trainee himself.
 He is a physical therapist with a Ph.D. in biomechanics and movement science, and Samaan says their research aligns nicely.

 As a faculty member in the Department of Kinesiology and Health Promotion, Samaan teaches courses that are helping undergraduates learn about biomechanics and graduate students study musculoskeletal modeling.